delster1/delster1.github.io/docs/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
+title: d3's webite
 ---
 This site is currently under maintenance.
-To see some more completed projects, check out my githup repositories here! [my repo][d3-repos]
+To see some more completed (and in progress) projects, check out my github repositories here! [my repo][d3-repos]